-HTC Desire 200 official with a 3.5-inch display and Beats Audio in towAlex Wagner - Deputy Managing Editor, News Desk
+HTC Desire 200 official with a 3.5-inch display and Beats Audio in towAlex Wagner - Editorial Director of News and Content

 Following the debut of the Desire 600 last month, HTC this morning introduced another addition to its line of Desire-branded smartphones.
 This one's the Desire 200, a fairly entry-level handset with a design that appears to a design cue or two from HTC's flagship One.